whtsht/wasp/README.md

-# watagasi
+# wasp

-watagashi is a WebAssembly interpreter written in Rust with no dependencies.
+wasp is a WebAssembly interpreter written in Rust with no dependencies.